ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 ## Create Page layout

 Go to the front page of your website (`<yourdomain>`).
 You can see that it looks unfinished.
-(You can, however, still use the menu and look around the existing content in the website).
+However, you can still use the menu and look around the existing content in the website.

 ![It's a Dog's World - Starting point](enterprise_tut_starting_point.png "It's a Dog's World - Starting point")